L2oukmane/Leaderboard/README.md

 # LEADERBPARD | MODULE-II

-> Leadboard is simple application being built in our second module of our curriculum at microverse. its s score Leaderboard application were you are able to see the score of each participant.
+> Leadboard is simple application being built in our second module of our curriculum at microverse. its s score Leaderboard application were you are able to Add your score which will be displayed on the Leaderboard.
+All data is preserved thanks to the external Leaderboard API service.

 ### Features implemented so far are: